 During the year, the Company's exposure to underwriting risk was across 20 jurisdictions.
-The Company's gross written premium during the reporting period was €262.8m across all jurisdictions.
+The Company's gross written premium during the reporting period was €284.9m across all jurisdictions.
 Legislation, regulations, market requirements and market practices vary across these markets.
 Likewise, underwriting requirements and risks vary across these markets.

 While the Company's underwriting risk is diversified across multiple markets, its knowledge of individual markets is necessarily less than that of domestic insurers in those markets.
-The Company's Underwriting Risk Policy sets out the Company's processes for the management of underwriting risk.
-The Company uses a process-level risk and control self-assessment to assess, monitor and report upon underwriting risk.
-The Company uses key risk indicators and risk appetite statements to monitor its underwriting risk.
+The Company's Underwriting Risk Policy sets out the Company's processes for the management of Underwriting Risk.
+The Company uses a process-level risk and control self-assessment to assess, monitor and report upon Underwriting Risk.
+The Company uses key risk indicators and risk appetite statements to monitor its Underwriting Risk.

 The Company's largest risk charge under the SCR is the non-life underwriting risk charge.
 This charge represents the risk associated with the writing of insurance business and settling of claims provisions.
-At 31 December 2022, the Company had a non-life underwriting risk charge of €98.6m.
+At 31 December 2023, the Company had a non-life underwriting risk charge of €113.5m.

-The Company has a risk charge of $\leq 37.9$ m in respect of health underwriting risk owing to its personal accident policies.
-The bulk of this charge is related to CAT risk which does not fit very well with the Company's business model given that the Company's personal accident cover applies to the driver when they are in or next to their vehicle, meaning that risk concentrations are less likely.
-The Company also has a small risk charge of $\leq 0.1$ m in respect of life underwriting risk.
+The Company has a risk charge of €41.5m in respect of health underwriting risk owing to its personal accident policies.
+The bulk of this charge is related to Health CAT risk which does not fit very well with the Company's business model given that the Company's personal accident cover applies to the driver when they are in or next to their vehicle, meaning that risk concentrations are less likely.
+The Company also has a small risk charge of €0.1m in respect of life underwriting risk.
 This risk charge relates to the longevity risk associated with Periodical Payment Orders (PPOs).
+This year, we initiated an additional PPO in a European country, with its associated risk charge included in the annual life underwriting risk.

 The Company writes various types of non-life insurance risks, including motor third-party liability and motor own damage, as well as ancillary covers and leasing related risks.
-The Company's business is predominately sourced from within the LeasePlan group.
+The Company's business is predominately sourced from within the group.

 The Company's business is well diversified geographically, both between countries and within countries.
 As a result, few underwriting risk concentrations exist.
 The Company's premium and reserve risk is well diversified across all European regions.
-A risk concentration does exist in relation to natural catastrophe risk due to the nature of the Company's business operations.
-When reinsurance is considered, this risk concentration is largely mitigated.
-Thereafter, a modest level of diversification exists between product lines.
+The Company's largest concentration by geography is in the Netherlands in respect of the Company's TPL product.
+Thereafter, a moderate level of diversification exists between geographies and product lines.
 The main product sold by the Company is motor third-party liability insurance (LOB 4).
 This is reflected in the underwriting charge being driven largely by the capital requirement on LOB 4.
 Concentration of risk is also mitigated through reinsurance.

-The Company's Risk Management System and related policies set out the techniques used by the Company to manage and mitigate the risk to which it is exposed.
-The Company uses its program of risk assessments, risk appetite monitoring and risk governance via risk committees and the Board Risk Committee to monitor the continued effectiveness of these risk mitigation techniques.
+The Company's Risk Management System and related policies set out the techniques used by the Company to manage and mitigate the risks to which it is exposed.
+The Company uses its program of risk assessments, risk appetite monitoring and risk governance comprising management risk committees and the Board Risk Committee to monitor the continued effectiveness of these risk mitigation techniques.

 The risk mitigation techniques used by the Company to mitigate underwriting risk are set out in the Company's Underwriting Risk Policy.
-These include the operation of risk selection and pricing procedures, the operation of an Underwriting Committee, underwriting authorities, reinsurance, underwriting exposure limits, escalation procedures, and reporting, including to the control functions of the Company.
+These include the operation of risk selection and pricing procedures, the operation of an Underwriting Committee, underwriting authorities, reinsurance, underwriting exposure limits, escalation procedures, and reporting, including to the Control Functions of the Company.